-Eggplants are stars among heirloom vegetables, because of the variety of size, shape, color and flavor you won't find elsewhere.
-'Violetta di Firenze' is a heat lover, but it's worth the extra work.
+Eggplants are stars among heirloom vegetables, because of the variety of size, shape, color, and flavor you won't find elsewhere.
+"Violetta di Firenze" is a heat lover, but it's worth the extra work of getting it to set fruits and ripen.
 The stunning lavender fruits are mottled with creamy white.

 Picked early, the skin is thin enough to leave unpeeled.
 The flavor is at its best when given plenty of sun and heat.
-I grow mine in black, plastic pots, so the roots stay extra warm.
-'Violetta di Firenze' can be the... silver lining of the dog days of August.
+If you live where there is a short growing season, try growing your eggplants in black plastic pots, so the roots stay extra warm.
+"Violetta di Firenze" can be the silver lining of the dog days of August.

 04 of 10

-If you live where the winters are cold, it's hard to beat the flavor of 'Spanish Roja'.
-It's a hardneck variety with 6-10 cloves per bulb.
-'Spanish Roja' is prized for its spicy flavor and moderate heat, and it also stores well for up to 6 months.
+If you live where the winters are cold, it is hard to beat the flavor of "Spanish Roja" garlic.
+It's a hardneck variety with 6 - 10 cloves per bulb.
+"Spanish Roja" is prized for its spicy flavor and moderate heat, and it also stores well for up to 6 months.

 05 of 10

-Inside all of this beauty is wonderful sweet, rich red flesh.
-These are large melons, about 20-30 pounds apiece, with a sprawling vine to sustain them.
+Inside all of this beauty is wonderfully sweet, rich red flesh.
+These are large melons, about 20 - 30 pounds apiece, with a sprawling vine to sustain them.
 And yes, they have seeds.
 How else could they become heirlooms?

 06 of 10